magaloop/contact_book/README.md

   * **Keep it simple**.
 No need to impress us with clever tricks.
 We appreciate working solutions that get the job done and are simple to understand.

   * **Write tests**.
 Whether to work with TDD or to write tests later is completely up to you, but we do appreciate good tests, that make code easy to change and evolve.
-The existing app functionality is tested, so you can check the existing tests to adopt a similar testing style.
+You can check the existing tests to adopt a similar testing style.

   * **Follow the project style**.
 We won't nitpick on details, but generally following the project coding style, formatting and conventions is a plus.